-As ClearVoice was preparing for its launch in June, it was looking for a backend data store for its application.
-It had used MySQL as its development database, but since the amount of data being stored was about to grow immensely ClearVoice planned to de-normalize its data schema and store it in a distributed fashion, using MongoDB and Elasticsearch, Solr or another Lucene-based solution.
+As ClearVoice was preparing for its launch, it was looking for a backend database for its application.
+It had used MySQL as its development database, but since the amount of data being stored was about to grow immensely, ClearVoice planned to de-normalize its data schema and store it in a distributed fashion, using MongoDB and Elasticsearch, Solr or another Lucene-based solution.

 “We didn’t want to use a sharded and clustered MySQL database or Hadoop since maintaining it would have been labor intensive and use up our engineering resources”, says Jeff Nappi, ClearVoice’s Director of Engineering.

-Today, the Crate.IO store holds 20 million records and is expected to grow into billions in the near future.
+Today, CrateDB holds 20 million records and is expected to grow into billions in the near future.
 Its primary function is the search index powering ClearVoice.